top of page

 Wills vs. Trusts: How to Choose the Right Tool

 Estate planning isn’t just about paperwork — it’s about safeguarding your family’s future, preserving privacy, and avoiding unnecessary legal complications.
 Whether you’re just starting or revisiting your plan, knowing the difference between a will and a trust — and how each works — is essential to making the best decision for your goals and loved ones.
-For a deeper look at comprehensive planning that goes beyond wills and trusts, see Estate Planning Overview — Tower Law Gr
+For a deeper look at comprehensive planning that goes beyond wills and trusts, see Estate Planning Overview — Tower Law Grou

 Why Every Family Needs a Mission Statement